 I’m Chris Short and I have Long Thoracic Nerve (LTN) Palsy with Winging of the Scapula.
-On October 12, 2003, during a military hurricane evacuation exercise at Avon Park Air Force Range, I managed to permanently damage my LTN leading to winging of my right scapula.
-Continued service and aging has led to multiple bone spurs in my neck.
+On October 12, 2003, during a military hurricane evacuation exercise at Avon Park Air Force Range, I managed to permanently damage my LTN, leading to the winging of my right scapula.
+Continued service and aging have led to multiple bone spurs in my neck.

 Winging of the Scapula